Veetmatle/Data-Jobs-analysys-project/README.md

 * The dominance of SQL in job postings highlights the importance of database management skills in the data analyst role.
 Similarly, Tableau and Power BI are widely used tools for data visualization, making them key skills for effective data communication.

-* Cloud computing skills, such as Oracle, command high salaries but are not as prevalent in job postings, indicating that cloud-related skills are more specialized and thus more valuable when required.